ray-project/kuberay/apiserver/HACluster.md

 ## Ray Code for testing

-For both Ray jobs and Ray Serve we recommend packaging user code in the image.
-For a simple testing here we will create a [config map](test/cluster/code_configmap.yaml), containg simple code, that we will use for testing.
+For both Ray Jobs and Ray Serve we recommend packaging user code in the image.
+For a simple testing here we will create a [config map](test/cluster/code_configmap.yaml), containging simple code, that we will use for testing.
 To deploy it run the following:

 ```sh